Spread them Apart: Towards Robust Watermarking of Generated Content: Spread them Apart: Several Watermarks Instead of One

+$w(u_i) = \{w_1, \dots, w_n\}$ is the watermark assigned to user $u_i$ and $s(u_i)$ is the secret of user $u_i$.
 To ensure the robustness of the watermark to geometric transformations, we suggest embedding the watermark simultaneously in the pixel domain and in invariants $\gamma_t$ and $\gamma_r$.
 To do so, we optimize the loss function $\tilde{\mathcal{L}}$ in the form below: